matthewmiled/mmiles-pi-cluster-config/README.md

 # Installing OS

-* For this build - we are using the Raspberry Pi OS Lite (64 Bit).
-The underlying Debian version is 11 (bullseye)`.
+* For this build - we are using the `Ubuntu Server 20.04.5LTS (64-BIT)` OS

 * There is a [Raspberry Pi Imager tool](https://www.raspberrypi.com/software/) that can be used to write the OS to an SD card.

-* It will give you the option to set up WiFi automatically, and also SSH access.
+* It will give you the option to set up WiFi automatically (we're not doing this), and also SSH access.
   * At the moment we're just using SSH password access

-* Once flashed, cd into the SD card volumne from terminal and create an ssh file:
-  * `cd /Volumes/bootfs`
-  * `touch ssh`

 # Networking